-If users want to set any of the five hyperparameters to be single fixed value, they should declare the hyperparameter as a list of one choice.
-If users want to user multiple GPUs to optimize and train, they can just set value "n_gpus" as the number they want.
+To set any of the five hyper-parameters to be single fixed value, declare the hyper-parameter as a list of one choice.
+For multiple GPUs to optimize and train, they can just set value "n_gpus" as the number they want.
 The default value of "n_gpus" is 1.

 Optimizer choices are declared by key word "opt_options".
 Now, the optimizers supported by AI studio includes "sgd", "rmsprop", "adam", and "adamax".
 The default choices list of opt_options is:

 Learning rate choices are declared by key word "lr_options", and the choices of "lr_options" could be any positive number.
 The default choices list of lr_options is:

 lr_options = [0.3, 0.1, 0.03, 0.01, 0.003, 0.001, 0.0003, 0.0001];